RoyalDennis/XAI-FOR-EARLY-STROKE-DETECTION-CAUSAL-AND-CLINICIAN-CENTERED-INTERPRETATION-OF-BRAIN-IMAGING/README.md

 Watch the project presentation: https://youtu.be/-f_VkAsTw7k

 ### 🎤 Presentation
-Access the project presentation slides here:
+Access the project presentation slides here: [Explainable-AI-for-Early-Stroke-Detection.pdf](Explainable-AI-for-Early-Stroke-Detection.pdf)

 ## 📝 Citation

 If you use this work in your research, please cite:

-Owusu, D. Blemano T.A.D (2025).
+Owusu, D. Blemano, T.A.D (2025).
 Explainable AI for Stroke Detection: Causal and Clinician-Centered Interpretation of Brain Imaging.

 ## 🤝 Contributing